-The EGA sampling probe is mounted in the stack, and the EGA communicates with the master MMs through the data link on terminals 25 and 26.
-The EGA data is then transferred over to the slave MMs via the multi-burner data link on terminals 23 and 24.
+The EGA sampling probe is mounted in the stack, and the EGA communicates with the Master MM through the data link on terminals 25 and 26.
+The EGA data is then transferred over to the Save MMs via the multi-burner data link on terminals 23 and 24.
 In addition to the multi-burner options the following EGA options will need to be set on the master only:

-- Option 12 EGA Operation - Option 33 MM Identification (master MM ID must match EGA ID)
+- Option 12 EGA Operation - Option 33 MM Identification (Master MM ID must match EGA ID)

 All burners need to be either fully commissioned simultaneously, with the points in the combustion curve entered at the same point and at similar angular degrees to ensure that all burners are firing with good emissions throughout the firing range.
-Alternatively the systems can be commissioned independently with the option 12 set to 1 EGA Monitoring only and then set to 2 or 3 afterwards with trim values entered in single point change on the master MM only.
-Once trim is commissioned on the master MM, all burners will modulate as normal and follow the trim as set in the Master MM.
+Alternatively the systems can be commissioned independently with option 12 set to 1 (EGA for monitoring only) and then set to 2 or 3 afterwards with trim values entered in single point change on the master MM only.
+Once trim is commissioned on the Master MM, all burners will modulate as normal and follow the trim as set in the Master MM.

-Safety limits of combustion on EGA can also be used with multi-burner operation, allowing the user to set absolute or offset limits of O2, CO, CO2, NO and exhaust temperature, on the master MM only.
-Any combustion limits alarms will operate as set in EGA option 13 on the master MM.
+Safety limits of combustion on EGA can also be used with multi-burner operation, allowing the user to set absolute or offset limits of O2, CO, CO2, NO and exhaust temperature, on the Master MM only.
+Any combustion limits alarms will operate as set in EGA option 13 on the Master MM.
 Please refer to the Mk8 MM Installation and Commissioning Guide for more information on setting up combustion limits.

-In critical situations where one of the MMs is in fault condition, single burner firing can be used however we would recommend that the EGA be optioned to monitor only or completely disabled to ensure reliability.
+In critical situations where one of the MMs is in fault condition, single burner firing can be used.
+However it is recommended that the EGA is optioned to monitor only (Mk8 MM option 12 set to 1) or completely disabled to ensure reliability.
 Provided no changes are made to the combustion either through re-commissioning, or single point change, the EGA can be re-optioned when required.

-Multi-Burner with individual EGAs
+6.4.2 Multi-Burner with individual EGAs

-If the master and slave MMs fire into individual combustion chambers, an EGAs can be used for each MM, by mounting the sampling probes in the individual flue or in the first pass, before the flues join to meet a common stack.
+If the Master and Slave MMs fire into individual combustion chambers, individual EGAs can be used for each MM, by mounting the sampling probes in the individual flue or in the first pass, before the flues join to meet a common stack.

-The EGA sampling probe is mounted in the stacks, and the EGA communicates with the each MM individually through a direct data link on terminals 25 and 26, these cannot be wired in parallel or series.
-In addition to the multi-burner options the following EGA options will need to be set on each MM:
+The EGA sampling probe is mounted in the stacks, and the EGA communicates with each MM individually through a direct data link on terminals 25 and 26, these cannot be wired in parallel or series.
+In addition to the multi-burner options, the following EGA options need to be set on each MM: